 However, this situation will only add to the complexity of MSP in the South Baltic area.
 The divergence and multiplicity of options, scenarios and interests would require careful and well-designed participation of stakeholders in the entire MSP cycle, starting from the pre-planning phase through stock-taking, scenario building formulation of the plan and its adoption, implementation, monitoring and assessment.
-Such participation and engagement (Matczak et al., 2014) should cover not only various types of planners, maritime authorities, local and regional governments but also sectoral authorities, NGOs, private businesses and the general public.
+Such participation and engagement (Matczak et al., 2014) should cover not only various tupes of planners, maritime authorities, local and regional governments but also sectoral authorities, NGOs, private businesses and the general public.
 In particular, it is important to enable stakeholders with limited capacity and knowledge of MSP such as fisheries (Ciołek et al., 2018).
-Initially, stakeholders should contribute to the planning process so that they avoid negative outcomes for their sectors.
+Initially, stakeholders should obtain a minimum knowledge of MSP to be able to understand how it will affect them and how they should contribute to the planning process so that they avoid negative outcomes for their sectors.
 On achieving this they would be able to participate in a positive and beneficial way.
 This manual is a building block to launch such an effort.
 It presents MSP related knowledge to various types of stakeholders, informing them about important conditions and circumstances they have to take into consideration while trying to affect maritime spatial development through their participation in the MSP processes.

-For that reason, we (all the partners of the SEAPLANSPACE project) would like to encourage all entities who care about the sea to read and digest this manual.
+For that reason, we - all the partners of the SEAPLAN-SPACE project - would like to encourage all entities who care about the sea to read and digest this manual.
 In doing so readers will become more conscious and better-informed participants in MSP processes in their countries.
 Calado et al. (2019) list the skills necessary to become an MSP practitioner.
 The most important attribute is the ability to analyse and to engage with stakeholders, closely followed by strong communication skills, and the ability to synthesise information whilst focussing on transdisciplinarity.
 This manual aims to build the third type of skills among the South Baltic MSP stakeholders.
 And this is the main reason why it is highly recommended for the use in their day to day routines.